 Putting it mildly, this isn’t a great result.
 It’s not efficient for either side and has steep diminishing returns.
 Does it really make sense to spend 10 hours over 4 weeks navigating a software approval process when you’ve already aligned on value?
 Of course not.

-The biggest advice we can give to both Salespeople and Stakeholders purchasing software?
+The biggest advice we can give to both Salespeople and Stakeholders on how to buy software?
 Align on the process and necessary steps early on so you can get to a decision faster.

 Over the past year, we’ve facilitated hundreds of software purchases for companies with employee counts ranging from 100 to 10k+.
 The most surprising thing?
 How similar the core process is.
 While the approvers and methods may change, the core process is the same - it all comes down to the same 5 "Yeses"